magomimmo/modern-cljs/doc/tutorial-04.md

 ![Modern JS][7]

-The reason I choose [it][3] as a reference is because it starts smoothly, but keeps a roboust approach to JS coding.
-I think that bringing [Larry][2] approach from JS into ClojureScript (CLJS) could be helpful to anyone not yet fluent in CLJS.
+The reason I choose it as a reference is because it starts smoothly, but keeps a roboust approach to JS coding.
+I think that bringing Larry approach from JS into ClojureScript (CLJS) could be helpful to anyone not yet fluent in CLJS.

 ## Introduction